-Among the global masses heading to restaurants and pubs on St. Patrick’s Day, a surprisingly large percentage suffer from what columnist John Davidson coined as “pub deafness” in a 2017 article for the Australian Financial Review.
+However, for a surprisingly large percentage of the population, the experience loud gatherings is more negative than positive.
+The cause is a condition that columnist John Davidson coined as “pub deafness” in a 2017 article for the Australian Financial Review.
 Pub deafness describes the phenomenon of having difficulty understanding speech and conversation in noisy environments, such as crowded pubs or restaurants.

 What Does it Mean to be “Pub Deaf”

 Many adults suffering from mild hearing loss don’t understand or willingly accept their own struggles with conversations in noisy environments.
 While the decision-making process is largely sub-conscious at times, those with pub deafness will alter their lifestyle and even cease going to favorite locations because of the challenges created by background noise.

 Consider the following questions.
 If you find yourself consistently answering ‘yes’, you’re probably part of the growing percentage of the pub deaf — in need of a hearing boost in specific situations, but perhaps not ready for a full-fledged hearing aid:

 - Are you uncomfortable at restaurants with hard floors or high ceilings due to the echo effect on surrounding noises?

 - Do you have a preference for booths or tables backed up against walls, where walls or seat cushions can dampen ambient sounds?